 How does injection moulding work?

 Once a part is designed, a metal mould is precision machined to create the desired part shape.
 This can have a single cavity for the molten plastic to fill or multiple cavities.
-This decision is largely based on the economics of the mould and volume of parts required.
+This decision is largely based on the economics of the mould and the volume of parts required.
 Increased cavities mean more parts can be produced per cycle but the mould is more expensive.

 The process of injection moulding itself is a relatively simple one.
 However, there are several complex steps to ensure that the final product is precise and of the required quality, finish and design.